jaydenmilne/steamsync/README.md

 # steamsync

-steamsync is a utility to import your Epic Games Store games into Steam as shortcuts, to allow you to use Remote Play and Steam Input with your EGS library.
+steamsync is an app to import your Epic Games Store games into Steam as shortcuts, to allow you to use Remote Play and Steam Input with your EGS library.

 You can either use the app, described below, or the [CLI version](steamsync-library/README.md) if you are